SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Second was the “What should I do?” section that comes with each alert.
 It provides practical and actionable steps to take.
 We think it’s a neat feature, since it allows you to react quickly and prevent further damage.
 You stand a good chance of doing that if you know what to do next.

 Identity Guard is our budget pick, but it offers good value plans across the board.
-That said, the Ultra plan is a touch expensive as it costs more than an Aura individual subscription while offering less protection.
+THowever, the Ultra plan carries a premium price tag, costing more than an Aura individual subscription while delivering fewer features.
 It’s still a good pick, but not as good as the Value or Total plan.
 We also like how all long-term plans come with a 60-day refund.
 Here are your options from Identity Guard.

 IdentityIQ offers one of the best credit protection services we’ve seen.
 For starters, it offers one-bureau credit monitoring in its entry-level plan, which is priced similarly to Identity Guard’s Value plan.
 It has three-bureau monitoring in its two upper-tier plans.

-We also loved that the two upper-tier plans, Secure Pro and Secure Max, offer additional credit tools like credit score change alerts and credit score simulator, which shows you how big financial moves would affect your credit score.
+We particularly appreciate that the two upper-tier plans, Secure Pro and Secure Max, include advanced credit tools like real-time credit score change alerts and a credit score simulator.
+This simulator is especially useful.
+It simulates how major financial decisions, like applying for a mortgage or paying off a credit card, will impact your credit score.

 With credit monitoring being its main feature, our Secure Max subscription gave us one of the broadest credit and financial protection feature sets we’ve seen.
 The list includes: